Kanal D

-Kanal D, also known as Channel D, is a nationwide television channel in Turkey and part of Demirören Group.
+Kanal D (English: Channel D) is a nationwide television channel in Turkey that is part of Demirören Group.
 It was founded by Ayhan Şahenk and Aydın Doğan in 1993.

-The network also runs an international channel, Euro D since 1996, which is available online, and had the first high definition channel in Turkey, Kanal D HD.
+The network has also run an international channel, Euro D, since 1996, which is available online, and had the first high definition channel in Turkey, Kanal D HD.

 The text 'KANAL D' is not displayed in its Turkish broadcast.
 Only the blue earth section of the logo is displayed throughout commercial sections.
 Kanal D is broadcast via satellite to 27 countries.

+Kanal D HD

+Kanal D started its high definition broadcasting on October 1, 2006 under the name DHDTV.
+It is Türkiye's first national high definition television channel.
+After stopping its broadcasts for a short while, it started broadcasting again on September 1, 2008 on the D-Smart platform under the name Kanal D HD.

+However, on September 18, 2014, it continued its broadcast on Türksat 4A without encryption and free of charge.

 Kanal D Romania

 On 18 February 2007, Kanal D launched a television channel in Romania under the same name.
+It remains under the ownership by Doğan Holding, while the rest of Kanal D brand has been sold to Demirören Group in 2018.

+Unlike the Turkish Kanal D, the Romania channel mostly broadcast shows instead of Serial films.

+Kanal D International

+An international version of the channel is operated by Demirören Group which showcases popular Turkish series.
+It was launched in Turkey on December 16, 1993, before launching in Germany in 1996.
+The channel now operates worldwide.
+Each of the individual channels broadcasts with a local schedule, advertising, dubbing and subtitling unique to each territory.

+Programs broadcast by Kanal D

+Kanal D Turkey focuses on original programming.

+Weekly series

+This is a list of television programs that have been broadcast on Kanal D before or are currently being broadcast.